Moving to Chicago – Best Relocation Tips

 Choose a Neighborhood That Fits Your Budget and Preferences

 Move to West Chicago to Immerse Yourself in Culture

 Relocating to South Chicago Won’t Cost You a Fortune

-North Chicago is a Creative Hub
+North Chicago Is a Creative Hub

 Chinatown is home to more than 65 thousand Chinese citizens and offers all you could ask for from the wonderful Chinese culture.
 It’s one of the largest Chinatown neighborhoods in the country and has melded well with the surrounding cultures, which together make the metropolis so great.
 Mesmerizing public art, authentic and tasty restaurants, various shops of all kinds and purposes, shopping in the famous Chinatown Square, all of this is available to you in Chinatown.

-Live a Fancy Life in Downtown
+Live a Fancy Life Downtown

 It is not uncommon for Chi-Town to come to mind when people think about crime and the mafia, as its history was marked by Al Capone to an extent.
 And it is unfortunately infamous as the “murder capital” of the US.
 But the statistics show a 30 percent decrease in crime over the last two years.

 Still, you should keep in mind that the crime rate is higher than the nation’s average.
-So if you’ve decided to live in a specific neighborhood, look up the crime rates and the local statistics before you make any final decisions.
+So if you’ve decided to live in a specific neighborhood, look up the crime rates and the local statistics before you reach any final decisions.
 Don’t be afraid to come in touch with the local police department if you want more detail if you think that will affect your decision.

 This is one of the reasons why the weather and climate can make residents feel lonely.
 But do know that there are many outdoor and indoor activities for the wintertime.
 Despite the cold weather, the metropolis is still attracting countless visitors as well as people who are interested in making this place their home.
 You won’t be the first or the last person who has to get accustomed to the cold climate.
 Just be ready to go shopping for warm clothes, jackets, and blankets.
-And keep this in mind when choosing the time of the year to move, as moving during the winter can be more affordable but comes with its own problems.

 Enjoy International Food